Celebrate Provider Appreciation Day!

-Join the Maryland State Department of Education’s (MSDE) Division of Early Childhood, Child Care Aware® of America, and other organizations dedicated to quality early childhood initiatives to celebrate early care and education providers on Friday, May 10, for Provider Appreciation Day.
+Join the Maryland State Department of Education’s (MSDE) Division of Early Childhood, Child Care Aware® of America, and other organizations dedicated to celebrate early care and education providers and high-quality child care on Friday, May 6, for Provider Appreciation Day.

 Here are some suggestions from Child Care Aware® to show appreciation to the early care and education provider in your life:

 - Get together with other parents to create a surprise.

 - Send flowers, cards, or a note of appreciation.

 - Work with your child to create a special remembrance.

 - Buy something for your provider’s play area.

 - Give your provider a paid day off, a raise, or a bonus.

 - Find out your provider’s hobby and buy an appropriate gift or gift card.

 - Check if your employer provides scholarships for toys, equipment, or training that you can sponsor as a parent.